Akascape/Rembg-Fuse/README.md

 2. Download/Clone the Rembg-Fuse Repo in the fuse folder of DaVinci Resolve.
 [Know How](https://youtube.com/shorts/OFHyc48WOqc?feature=shared)
 3. Follow the Rembg setup:

-### Automatic Setup for beginners
+### > Automatic Setup for beginners
-An easy-to-use python application is developed for setuping rembg.
-Open the setup.py file in python or (through the fuse) and follow the installation.
+An easy-to-use Python script has been developed to simplify the Rembg setup.
+Just open the setup.py file—either directly in Python or via the Fuse interface — and follow the installation steps.

-### Or Manual Setup
+### > Or Setup Manually
-Incase you ran into some erro, or want to manually install rembg and its models, follow this setup:
+If you encounter an error or prefer to manually install Rembg and its models, follow the steps below:

 - Install rembg using pip/pip3 command

 ```